Reviewing PPD (PPD) and Its Peers

 |2.58

-PPD presently has a consensus price target of $33.27, suggesting a potential upside of 129.13%.
+PPD presently has a consensus target price of $33.27, indicating a potential upside of 129.13%.
 As a group, “Commercial physical research” companies have a potential upside of 67.17%.
-Given PPD’s stronger consensus rating and higher possible upside, research analysts plainly believe PPD is more favorable than its peers.
+Given PPD’s stronger consensus rating and higher possible upside, equities analysts plainly believe PPD is more favorable than its peers.

 Profitability